john-b-edwards/similarityTool/README.md

 *similarityToolTwoPlayersBB.R | similarityToolTwoPlayersOff.R*

 Finds the similarity score between two players.
-NOTE THAT THIS SONG REQUIRES A FULL DATASET - because of the normalization techniques used in similarityToolBB/Off, an accurate similarity score will not be generated if the dataset consists only of the two players.
+NOTE THAT THIS REQUIRES A FULL DATASET - because of the normalization techniques used in similarityToolBB/Off, an accurate similarity score will not be generated if the dataset consists only of the two players.

 **Hey, it broke!
 What did I do wrong?**